2020-07-08 09:00:00 | Blog | Jai Morton | << We Share

 The idea grew during isolation, as Javier made many calls each day to companies and found those he spoke to were often distracted, with children staying at home with them.
 He thought it might help to create a story explaining why Aliter and our clients focus on sustainability as a key priority – for the planet, and entertain and educate them along the way too.

 Previously a photojournalist, and an avid nature lover and traveller, Javier created the storyline, and reached out to his sister Maria to bring it to life with stunning illustrations.

 Javier shared with us how the story came to be, and the inspiration behind it.

 A JOURNEY AROUND THE PLANET

 What is the story about?

-The story is about engaging kids while at home, but also educating them.Javier also wanted it to be very much about how to be really aware of nature.
-At one point in the story it says that even from your window inside, you can see the clouds, see how the wind blows and moves things outside – to try to relax them and allow them to still enjoy their time indoors.
+"Yes, and I also wanted it to be very much about how to be really aware of nature.
+At one point in the story it says that even from your window inside, you can see the clouds, see how the wind blows and moves things outside – to try to relax them and allow them to still enjoy their time indoors."

 From New Zealand, the kids continue travelling – this time travelling on the biggest animals on earth, sky and sea.
 On each destination along the way, Javier explains that the kids in the story receive a stone from the animal they travel with.
 Stones that really do exist and are tied back to the history of travel in their respective countries.